 - Click OK to finish.

-- (Optional) Configure additional conditions on the Recipients and Keywords tabs.
+- (Optional) Configure additional conditions in the Recipients and Keywords steps.

-- Leave the default settings on the Options tab.
+- Leave the default settings in the Logic step.
 That way, regardless of which signature a user chooses (and which mode they use), it will be used as the default one.

 In the case of a client-side (Outlook) signature rule, make sure that the two options to use the signature as the default for new messages and replies/forwards are selected.
 Learn more

 When everything’s up and running, you need to inform your users about the possibility to choose their default signature by emailing them the following instructions.

 Here’s how you can choose which language version of the email signature you want to use by default:

-- Log in at user.codetwo.com using your Microsoft account credentials.
+- Sign in at user.codetwo.com using your Microsoft account credentials.

 If you use the editor for the first time, you might need to consent to permissions requested by the web app.